Hands-On Review: Blackmagic Pocket Cinema 4K

 The Blackmagic Pocket Cinema 4K (aka BMPCC4K) was initially released in 2018 by Blackmagic Design.

 I was very excited to get my hands on one of these, so I purchased one in June of 2019.
-I’ve been an owner of this camera for about three years now, so here is my honest opinion of the features.
+I’ve owned this camera for about three years now, so here is my honest opinion of the features.

 Body